-If you have diabetes, you probably know just how important your diet can be when it comes to controlling symptoms.
+If you have diabetes, you probably know just how important your diet can be when it comes to controlling diabetes symptoms.
 However, a healthy diabetic diet plan goes way beyond cutting carbs and slashing sugar consumption.
 In fact, filling your plate with the right foods and switching up your daily routine can also have a huge impact on managing your blood sugar levels.

 Wondering what a diabetic should and should not eat?
 Or curious what a diabetic diet actually looks like?
 Keep reading for everything you need to know about how to get started on a diabetic eating plan.